indigo-dc/oidc-agent/gitbook/oidc-gen/options.md

 anymore.
 One could also use `--manual` to update an existing account configuration; however if no other information has to be changed the `--reauthenticate` option is easier.

+### `--rename`
+This option can be used to rename an existing account configuration file.
+It is not enough to simply rename the file in the file system.
+One could also use `--manual` to update an existing account configuration; however if no other information has to be changed the `--rename` option is easier.

 ### `--aud`
 The `--aud` option can be used to set the audience of obtained access tokens.